pouriyajamshidi/tcping/README.md

 ### macOS

-Install using `brew`:

 ```bash
 brew install pouriyajamshidi/tap/tcping
 ```

-You can also manually download and install **tcping** following the steps described in [this section](#bsd-and-linux---manual-way).

-### Linux - Quick Install
+### Linux - One-line install

-Paste the following in your terminal to grab the latest static binary for your architecture and install it:
+Paste the following in your terminal to grab the latest binary for your architecture and install it:

 ```bash
 cd /tmp &&